 Scope 2 emissions are indirect emissions from the generation of purchased energy.

-- Purchased Energy: These are considered indirect emissions sources because they are a consequence of activities of the reporting organization, but occur at sources owned and controlled by an outside entity (i.e. an electricity utility).
+- Purchased Energy: These are considered indirect emissions sources because they are a consequence of activities of the reporting organisation but occur at sources owned and controlled by an outside entity (i.e. an electricity utility).

-Scope 3 emissions are all indirect emissions (not included in scope 1and scope 2) that occur in the value chain of the reporting company, including both upstream and downstream emissions.
+Scope 3 emissions are all indirect emissions (not included in Scope 1 and Scope 2) that occur in the value chain of the reporting company, including both upstream and downstream emissions.

 - Purchased Goods and Services: This includes all upstream (i.e., cradle-to-gate) emissions from the production of products purchased or acquired by the reporting company in the reporting year.
-Products include both goods (tangible products) and services (intangible products).
+Products include goods (tangible products) and services (intangible products).

 - Business Travel: This includes emissions from the transportation of employees for business-related activities in vehicles owned or operated by third parties, such as aircraft, trains, buses, and passenger cars.

 - Waste Generated in Operations: This is related to emissions from third-party disposal and treatment of waste generated in the reporting company’s owned or controlled operations in the reporting year.
-This category includes emissions from the disposal of both solid waste and wastewater.
+This category includes emissions from the removal of both solid waste and wastewater.

 - Upstream Transportation and Distribution: This category includes emissions from transportation and distribution of products purchased in the reporting year between a company’s tier 1 suppliers3 and its operations in vehicles not owned or operated by the reporting company.